mytechnotalent/Simple-RAG-Agent/README.md

 ```

     > Running step cf5f43cf-dfd9-43ca-896a-b2908df0affb.
 Step input: Lung cancer treatments often involve a series of diagnostic tests to determine the most effective approach.
 If there are 6 diagnostic tests available and the oncologist wants to explore all possible ways to sequence them, what is the total number of permutations?
 Also, given that lung cancer affects approximately 1 in 14 people during their lifetime, is the number 14 a prime number?
 Calculate step by step detailing all of your thought process and make sure you use the tools provided.
-    [1;3;38;5;200mThought: I need to find the factorial of a number using the tool 'factorial'.
+    Thought: I need to find the factorial of a number using the tool 'factorial'.
     Action: factorial
     Action Input: {'n': 6}
-    [0m[1;3;34mObservation: 720
+    Observation: 720
-    [0m> Running step 1f0d52c1-0177-445a-bd70-4767ff74218b.
+    > Running step 1f0d52c1-0177-445a-bd70-4767ff74218b.
 Step input: None
-    [1;3;38;5;200mThought: The total number of permutations for sequencing 6 diagnostic tests is 720.
+    Thought: The total number of permutations for sequencing 6 diagnostic tests is 720.
 Now, I need to determine if the number 14 is prime using the tool 'is_prime'.
     Action: is\_prime
     Action Input: {'n': 14}
-    [0m[1;3;34mObservation: Error: No such tool named `is\_prime`.
+    Observation: Error: No such tool named `is\_prime`.
-    [0m> Running step 9d54656b-1286-4299-bb2e-669d9f3cca7b.
+    > Running step 9d54656b-1286-4299-bb2e-669d9f3cca7b.
 Step input: None
-    [1;3;38;5;200mThought: It seems there is no tool with the name 'is\_prime' to check if a number is prime.
+    Thought: It seems there is no tool with the name 'is\_prime' to check if a number is prime.
 I will now determine if the number 14 is prime manually.
 A prime number is only divisible by 1 and itself, but 14 can be divided by 2 and 7 without leaving a remainder.
 Therefore, the number 14 is not a prime number.
     Answer: The total number of permutations for sequencing 6 diagnostic tests is 720.
 However, the tool to check if a number is prime is not available, but I can manually determine that the number 14 is not a prime number as it's divisible by 2 and 7 without leaving a remainder.
-    [0mThe total number of permutations for sequencing 6 diagnostic tests is 720.
+    The total number of permutations for sequencing 6 diagnostic tests is 720.
 However, the tool to check if a number is prime is not available, but I can manually determine that the number 14 is not a prime number as it's divisible by 2 and 7 without leaving a remainder.

 ## Terminate Ollama Instances